Glycyrrhiza glabra , Family: Fabaceae

 The medicinal parts of the plant are the unpeeled dried roots and runners, and the

-50 times sweeter than sugar.
+is 50 times sweeter than sugar.
 Taking in too much glycyrrhizin glycoside from ingesting

-elevated blood pressure (hypertension).
+lead to elevated blood pressure (hypertension).

 Uses as a medicine

-not real licorice.
+oil and not real licorice.

 A few clinical trials outside the U.S. show that licorice extract given as a shot